Reminder: My Vagina Is Not A Ziploc Bag

 “

-There's no amount of Kegels that are going to turn your vagina into a Ziploc bag
+There's no amount of Kegels that are going to turn your vagina into a sandwich bag

 ”